jasonmccreary/blog-posts/2012-12-14-php-micro-optimizations.md

 ## The Performance 80/20 Rule

 Performance follows the [80/20 Rule][12].
-If *single quotes vs double quotes* accounts for 80% – you&rsquo;re optimized.
+If *single quotes vs double quotes* accounts for 80% – you're optimized.
 Congratulations.
 You can go home.
 That is an absolute truth.

 ## Remember